Your role as a new dad

 - get involved with your baby and learn by doing

 What is Dad and Partner Pay?

-Dad and Partner Pay is a new entitlement under the Paid Parental Leave Scheme paid directly to dads or partners by the Australian Government.
+Dad and Partner Pay is an entitlement under the Paid Parental Leave Scheme.
+It’s paid directly to dads or partners by the Australian Government.

 You can take Dad and Partner Pay all at once at any time in the first year after birth or adoption.

 You can apply for Dad and Partner Pay if you’re a working dad or partner who cares for a child born or adopted from 1 January 2013.

 You might be eligible for Dad and Partner Pay if you work on a full-time, part-time, casual, contract or seasonal basis, are self-employed or work in a family business.